LKremer/scbs/docs/tutorial.md

 A typical `scbs` workflow consists of the following steps which will be explained in the course of this tutorial:
 1. use `scbs prepare` to store single-cell methylation data in an efficient format
+2. use `scbs filter` to filter low-quality cells
-2. use `scbs scan` to discover methylation-variable regions in the genome, or alternatively provide your own regions of interest
+3. use `scbs scan` to discover methylation-variable regions in the genome, or alternatively provide your own regions of interest
-3. use `scbs matrix` to receive a matrix analogous to the count matrix in scRNA-seq
+4. use `scbs matrix` to receive a methylation matrix analogous to the count matrix in scRNA-seq
-4. use the matrix for downstream analysis such as dimensionality reduction and clustering
+5. use the methylation matrix for downstream analysis such as dimensionality reduction and clustering

 ### What you will need